gamermount56/sdk-readme/README.md

 ## License Summary

 + Read the full license, it is not that long.
-This summary is not a replacement for reading the full license.
+	- This summary is not a replacement for reading the full license.
 + Do not share *Confidential Information* on the Osmo SDK publicly or to other parties that have not signed the SDK License.
 + This license does *NOT* allow you to publish a commercial or free application using the Osmo SDK.
 If you wish to do this, please contact us.
 + Assets (such as images, sounds, animations, etc) are NOT licensed for any redistribution.
-+ We provide the Osmo SDK 'As Is' with no guarantees.
++ We provide the Osmo SDK '*As Is*' with no guarantees.

 For any other questions, contact sdk@playosmo.com or send a message on the TangiblePlay SDK slack channel you should have been invited to.